 We’ll come back to that later.

 Integration can also be problematic on a cloud-based platform.
-The build server where you create the app before publishing it should really be offline (or in a private, secured segment of the network) so that hackers can’t change something in the server or modify the app.
+The build server where you create the app before publishing it should really be offline (or at least in a private, secured segment of the network) so that hackers can’t change something in the server or modify the app.
 Again, being connected to the cloud means you’re adding more doors for bad actors to open.

 This is even more of an issue when you consider that some large organizations have a dozen or more apps designed for different regions that follow specific regulations.
 What’s more, if your app has cryptographic algorithms that are subject to expert controls in one country, it might not be legally possible to transfer the app across territories.

 Alternatives to cloud-based app security

 So, if we don’t think cloud-based security is the best way to keep your app safe, what do we suggest?

 Well, there are two main alternatives.
 The first is to protect your app locally, which is what we would recommend as the best option.

 Local app protection is isolated.
 It takes place somewhere bad actors - both external and internal - can’t interfere with the process.

 Well, really we’re talking about ideal-world security that works with the final containers and keys deep inside your app.